 Yes, the risk is real.
 You can die in the workplace from exposure to Benzene.
 The chilling effects of getting exposed to Benzene can be temporary or lead to the graveyard.

-For those that survive, you typically have to live with the pain for the rest of your life.
+You typically have to live with the pain for the rest of your life for those who survive.
 You may even have long term brain and nerve damage.

 But that does not mean you must suffer the burden of expenses like: